PSMRI/AMRIT-DB/README.md

 * Contributing

 ### Introduction

 This AMRIT-DB spring boot service provides a robust solution for managing and cloning empty database schema tables, making it an invaluable tool for developers looking to maintain consistency in their development environments.

-This service utilizes Flyway, a powerfull database migration tool, within a spring boot application to clone an empty database tables.
-It is designed to help developers quickly setup their local environment by ensuring that the databse structure is consistent and up-to-date with the application requirement.
+This service utilizes Flyway, a powerful database migration tool, within a Spring Boot application to clone an empty database tables.
+It is designed to help developers quickly setup their local environment by ensuring that the database structure is consistent and up-to-date with the application requirement.

 ### Key Features